WaylonWalker/waylonwalkerv2/src/pages/blog/quickly-change-conda-env-with-fzf.md

 ### Make it a function

 We don't want to type that out every time we want to activate an environment.
 I keep a function called `a` in my `~/.bashrc` and `~/.zshrc` so that I can activate an environment with a single character.
-Yes I switch environments often enough to justify the valuable namespace of a single character.
+Yes, I switch environments often enough to justify the valuable namespace of a single character.

 ``` bash